Helping Kids Deal With Bullies

 Sometimes kids feel like it's their own fault, that if they looked or acted differently it wouldn't be happening.
 Sometimes they're scared that if the bully finds out that they told, it will get worse.
 Others are worried that their parents won't believe them or do anything about it.
 Or kids worry that their parents will urge them to fight back when they're scared to.

 Take it seriously if you hear that the bullying will get worse if the bully finds out that your child told or if threats of physical harm are involved.
 Sometimes it's useful to approach the bully's parents.
 But in most cases, teachers or counselors are the best ones to contact first.
-If you've tried those methods and still want to speak to the bullying child's parents, it's best to do so in a context where a school official, such as a counselor, can mediate.
+If you've tried those methods and still want to speak to the bullying child's parents, it's best to do so where a school official, such as a counselor, can mediate.

 Advice for Kids